 Millions of people already use platforms like Facebook Messenger and conventional text messaging every day - but chatbot technology is set to take the message format to the next level.

 Admittedly, chatbots have not been without their problems.
-While being the world’s largest software firm, Microsoft’s first steps into using this technology were halted due to racist remarks generated by its chatbot ‘Tay’.
-What started out as something innocent and helpful, turned into something rather more sinister when the chatbot started posting inflammatory and offensive tweets, as a result of gathering offensive comments that had been posted online.
+As one of the world’s largest software firms, Microsoft's first steps into using this technology were halted due to racist remarks generated by its chatbot ‘Tay’.
+What started out as something innocent and helpful turned rather more sinister when the chatbot started posting inflammatory and offensive tweets as a result of the comments it gathered from online posts.

 Thankfully, that’s not the case for the many chatbots that are making a positive impact on people’s lives.
 In fact, Chatbots Magazine have stated that 2018 is the ‘year of the chatbot’, owing to huge advances and investment in chatbot technology by major firms.